The Gaelic May Day Festival

 What is Beltane?

-Beltane was one of the four Gaelic seasonal festivals (Samhain, Imbolc and Lughnasadh being the others).
+Beltane is one of the four Gaelic seasonal festivals (Samhain, Imbolc and Lughnasadh being the others).
 It marked the beginning of the pastoral summer season when livestock were driven out to the summer pastures.
 Rituals were held at that time to protect them from harm, both natural and supernatural through rituals with fire, but also to protect crops, dairy, people and encourage growth!
 The fairies, older gods and nature spirits also played a big role and many rituals had as a goal to appease them all.

 Midori No Hi